google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

 ## Data compression 101

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.compression-101 %}
+{% include modules/takeaway.liquid list=page.key-takeaways.compression-101 %}

 The process of reducing the size of data is known as "data compression", and it is a deep field of study on its own: many people have spent their entire careers